-Madigan Architecture was established by Damian Madigan in 2006 following a number of years as an Associate in a medium-sized practice.
+Damian Madigan ran Madigan Architecture as a sole practitioner from 2006 to 2019 following a number of years as an Associate in a medium-sized Adelaide architectural practice.
 Projects with which Damian has been involved throughout his career have received awards and commendations from organisations including The Australian Institute of Architects, The Civic Trust and Think Brick Australia.
-As an individual, he is a recipient of the Woods Bagot Scholarship in Architecture and multiple teaching awards.
+As an individual, he is a recipient of the Woods Bagot Student Scholarship in Architecture, multiple teaching awards and multiple grants in support of his housing research from the University of South Australia, and the South Australian and New South Wales State Governments.

-Madigan Architecture is particularly focussed on the adaptation of and additions to existing villas and cottages in Adelaide and the ability for our established suburbs to continue to meet our changing needs over time.
+His design-led practice-based research is particularly focussed on the adaptation of and additions to older Australian houses and the ability for our established suburbs to continue to meet our changing needs over time.
 You can read more about this in the research section of this site.

 Damian has served as an Australian Institute of Architects South Australian Chapter Councillor, the Chair and SA representative of the AIA’s National Committee for Continuing Professional Development, and a convenor and Chair of the Practice of Architecture Learning Series.
 He has also served as an AIA (SA) Awards Juror and Awards Jury Chair in the categories of Commercial, Interior, Heritage and Collaborative Architecture and in Urban Design.